Honeybee-Lee/Security-plus-exam-study-questions/README.md

 D. Nmap<br>

 2. Certain users are reporting their accounts are being used to send unauthorized emails and conduct suspicious activities.
-After further investigation, a security analyst notices the following.
+After further investigation, a security analyst notices the following.<br>
-• All users share workstations throughout the day.
+• All users share workstations throughout the day.<br>
-• End Point protection was disabled on several workstations throughout the network.
+• End Point protection was disabled on several workstations throughout the network.<br>
-• Travel times on logins from the affected users are impossible.
+• Travel times on logins from the affected users are impossible.<br>
-• Sensitive data is being uploaded to external sites.
+• Sensitive data is being uploaded to external sites.<br>
-• All user account passwords are forced to be reset and the issue continued.
+• All user account passwords are forced to be reset and the issue continued.<br>
 Which of the following attacks is being used to compromise the user accounts?

-A. Brute-force
+A. Brute-force<br>
-B. Keylogger
+B. Keylogger<br>
-C. Dictionary
+C. Dictionary<br>
-D. Rainbow
+D. Rainbow<br>

 **ANSWERS**